kevinolega/callcentertrainingtips/_posts/2012-09-02-shy-person-do.md

 I guess that's the summary.

-If you feel insignificant go back to this lesson or look for other shy people and see what a shy person can do and believe that you can do something awesome as well.
+If you feel insignificant go back to this lesson or look for other shy Filipinos and see what a shy person can do and believe that you can do something awesome as well.

 **Are you also a shy person or a shy person in the past.
 The floor is yours.
 Feel free to share with others in the comments below.**